 The legal requirement

-The Regulatory Reform (Fire Safety) Order 2005 places a duty on the ‘responsible person’ to carry out a fire risk assessment of their premises.
-In the workplace this is the employer or any other person who may have control of any part of the premises, eg the occupier or owner.
+The Regulatory Reform (Fire Safety) Order 2005 places a duty on the ‘responsible person’ to carry out a fire risk assessment of non-domestic premises.
+In the workplace this may be the employer, occupier, landlord or owner, and it applies to businesses who employ five or more people.
+It’s recommended that you review your fire risk assessment as least once a year.
 The purpose of a fire risk assessment is outlined below, and useful resources.

 To arrange a fire risk assessment

 For a quotation and appointment, simply complete the Quick Enquiry Form on this page and we will get back to you shortly.
 Alternatively the fire risk assessment department can be contacted directly by email firstname.lastname@example.org or phone 01992 897600/601.

 Your Morgan Fire risk assessor will provide you with an easy to understand document, free of jargon.
 You will also receive information on reviewing your assessment, staff training, your emergency fire plan and fire protection record sheets.